Cloufield/GWASTutorial/09_Gene_based_analysis/README.md

 - $W$ : covariate matrix
 - $\beta_g$ : effects of covariates

-$X_g$ is obtained by first projecting the variant matrix of a gene onto its PC, and removing PCs with samll eigenvalues.
+$X_g$ is obtained by first projecting the variant matrix of a gene onto its PC, and removing PCs with small eigenvalues.

 !!! note
     The linear principal components regression model requires raw genotype data.